i0ji/p_semenova_next/README.md

 Set up font and favico paths using metadata object in layout.tsx;<br>
 <b>v: 0.2.0 / d: 12.12.24<br></b>
 Start skeleton loading implementation;
+<b>v: 0.2.0 / d: 17.12.24<br></b>
+Trying to add Yandex.Metrika script into <Head><br>

 <br>
 <br>
 <hr>
 ## 3.<br>
-[X] ~~still have trouble with build/dev paths and aliases;~~ Still have to change it manually when deploy to Pages or to prod [&nbsp;&nbsp;] New one: missing react-slick lib fonts, which i do not use at all
+[X] ~~still have trouble with build/dev paths and aliases;~~ Still have to change it manually when deploy to Pages or to prod;
+[X] New one: missing react-slick lib fonts, which i do not use at all///Get rid of console warning by removing Slick font-face settings from final output build.
+Still have to find the solution;